-The worksheets can also be submitted electronically to: Steve.Feeney@schenectadycounty.com
+The application can also be submitted electronically to: Steve.Feeney@schenectadycounty.com

 The Schenectady County Agricultural District was created in 1988 and must be reviewed and recertified by the NYS Department of Agriculture and Markets every eight years.
 The eight-year review process presents an opportunity to analyze the County’s agricultural base and offers the County Legislature the opportunity to alter the boundaries of the district in recognition of changing land uses.
 The primary goal of the review is to ensure that the agricultural district consists predominantly of viable agricultural land.